mturpin331/Dijkstra-pathplanning-Mckenzie-Turpin/README.md

 Save the python code to a spot on your hard drive and navigate to the folder you have saved it to and simply run it with “python3 Dijkstra-pathplanning-Mckenzie-Turpin.py”

 Mapping may go through obstacles.

+Could take a long time to complete, video attached has been editted to speed up the completion time.